Other than the intravenous fluids, the first couple of days of the Baden-Baden spa honeymoon have been excellent.

 The town is lined with shops, cafes, grand hotels and spas.

-The Devaya Ayurvedic centre is more than a spa.
+The Devaya Ayurvedic Centre in Baden-Baden is more than a spa.
 In fact, it can be quite a profound experience as Daniela Peisger, Devaya’s founder, asks about your life and goals.
 After taking some 24 Ayurvedic pulses (I know, you thought you had only one, right?), Daniela, an ardent Ayurvedic enthusiast who studied it in Sri Lanka, declared I had a crazy vata (Ayurvedic speak for water) imbalance and a serious case of burn out.

 So, after a healing massage with pure essential oils from Sri Lanka (which can contain up to 100 herbs!), the centre’s onsite physician, Dr Muhle, administered not one but two bags of intravenous, one of a vitamin cocktail and the other of iron.

 How’s that for a honeymoon opener?
 “Honey, I’ll be with you in half an hour, I just have to have some emergency intravenous.”
 Actually, I wasn’t that freaked out because I read that Julia Roberts had intravenous vitamins in Toronto and I’ve been curious about it ever since.